Tepic/emojiMe/README.md

 $ catkin_make
 ```

-Now, in order to use the code open 5 terminalsL
+Now, in order to use the code open 5 terminals:

 **Terminal 1**

 Start ROS
 ```
 # Terminal 1
 $ roscore
 ```

 **Terminal 2**

 Start camera.
 There are two cameras - webCAM (USB cam) and IP CAM.
 How to install IP CAM [here](https://thecodacus.com/ip-webcam-opencv-wireless-camera/)
 ```